 Yes, your daughter may qualify for Social Security disability benefits even if her IQ is not quite low enough to qualify her as having an intellectual disability.
 However, building a compelling case for Social Security disability benefits will involve a lot of legwork and a thorough knowledge of how the Social Security disability system works.

-Your daughter’s 73 I.Q. score puts her in the range of Borderline Intellectual Functioning, or BIF.
-People with BIF don’t qualify for intellectual disability with the Social Security Administration, and if a lower-than-average I.Q. score is her only issue, she won’t be able to obtain benefits.
+If your daughter’s IQ is between 71 and 84, she is in the range of borderline intellectual functioning (BIF).
+People with BIF do not have an intellectual disability for purposes of Social Security disability benefits, and if a lower-than-average IQ score is her only issue, then she won’t be able to obtain benefits.

-However, if your daughter has mental functional capacity issues that extend beyond her I.Q. score, she may qualify for benefits.
+However, if your daughter has mental functional capacity issues that extend beyond her IQ score, she may qualify for Social Security disability benefits.

 - Medical evidence, including a mental Residual Functional Capacity (RFC) form completed by her primary physician.

 - Statements from teachers, former supervisors, and anyone who has instructed, trained, or worked with your daughter.

 - Job and education-related assessments and reviews.

 - Any documentation describing disciplinary action or reasons for discharge from former employers that will support your claims of her other limitations.

 You may also want to seriously consider hiring an experienced disability attorney to help you navigate the challenges of proving your daughter’s disability claim in spite of these special circumstances.
 To learn more, call Morgan & Weisbrod today.
 Our compassionate and skilled team is here to answer your questions and to help your daughter get the disability benefits she deserves.